Mathematics education in the United Kingdom: 2010s

-Mathematics free schools were opened in 2014 - the King's College London Mathematics School in Lambeth, and Exeter Mathematics School in Devon; both were selective sixth form colleges; more selective sixth forms are to open in Cambridge, Surrey, Liverpool, Durham, and Lancaster.
+Mathematics free schools were opened in 2014 - the King's College London Mathematics School in Lambeth, and Exeter Mathematics School in Devon; both were selective sixth form colleges; others opened at Liverpool and Lancaster; more selective sixth form maths schools are to open in Cambridge, Surrey, and Durham.

 A newer curriculum for Maths GCSE (and English) was introduced in September 2015, with a new grading scale of 1–9.